GRAD 214 Boilerplate Text

 Refresher training for advanced PhD students occurs during their 5th year of training.

 6. Assessment.
-Students will complete course evaluations at the end of each session.
+Students will complete course evaluations at the end of the course.
 Comments and suggestions about course format, content, relevance, and presentation are used to improve subsequent courses.
 This course evaluation process is thorough and direct.
-Students are required to evaluate the usefulness of each session, and all are required to provide feedback for improvement.
 Course feedback has been critical in driving change within RCR training.
 For example, in 2018 and 2019 it became apparent there was increasing interest in understanding the incentives of publishing and how these affect research progress.
 Therefore, in spring 2020, we introduced components on the roles of open access and preprints in scientific dissemination into the class on publishing and peer review.